 Victor and I and eased back into “but isn’t this sunrise sooo beautiful!”
 Before I left him and his friends I told them to be sure to see la sombra de la montaña on the other side.
 You can even see all kinds of other mountains from the top of Stone Mountain, I told him, and pointed to them like hands on a clock: Kennesaw Mountain (1,808’), Sweat Mountain (1,690’), Sawnee Mountain (I,946’), and the Blue Ridge Mountains.
 Especially when wind this powerful clears the sky.
 You might even catch of glimpse of Walter White at The Rock in the morning light like I did.

-Edited: Or, if you were lucky, you probably saw him make a hilarious cameo appearance in last night's cold opener on "Saturday Night Live."
+Edited: Or, if you were lucky, you saw him make a hilarious cameo appearance as Trump's head of the DEA in last night's cold opener on "Saturday Night Live."
+(Dec.
+10, 2016)